Ace Gallery

 ACE Gallery is an internationally recognized art gallery specializing in contemporary art.
 ACE Gallery Los Angeles is located in the Miracle Mile section of Los Angeles a few blocks east of Museum Row.

 Locations

 ACE Gallery Los Angeles

 Since 1986, ACE Gallery Los Angeles has occupied the entire second floor of the Wilshire Tower.
 This 11-story Art Deco structure fills an entire block of Wilshire Boulevard’s Miracle Mile.
 The building first opened on March 15, 1929 with Desmond Department Store that signaled the start of this becoming an important retail district.
 Inside the Wilshire Tower, Ace has 30,000 feet of museum-quality gallery space.

 ACE Gallery Beverly Hills

 In 2003, ACE Gallery opened an annex in Beverly Hills with an inaugural exhibition of large paintings by Sam Francis.

 ACE Gallery Beverly Hills closed in November 2016.
+The site of this location will be replaced by the Beverly Drive station as part of the D Line Extension.